What Is Androgenetic Alopecia? One Type of Hair Loss Explained

 Alopecia is a general medical term for hair loss, with androgenetic alopecia — aka AGA — being one specific kind.

-Read on to get the full scoop on this common form of hair loss, including causes, treatments and information on the best natural products you can use to combat thinning hair.
+Read on to get the full scoop on this common form of hair loss, including causes, treatments and information on the best natural hair wellness products.

 So What Is Androgenetic Alopecia, Exactly?

 “Androgenetic alopecia is a common form of hair loss,” said Dr. Stephanie Nichols, a licensed naturopathic physician specializing in autoimmunity and endocrinology.

 It affects both men and women, though males and females typically have different experiences with the condition.
 You’ve probably heard the commonly used colloquial names for AGA, “male pattern baldness” or “male pattern hair loss.”
 Not surprisingly, in women, it’s also called “female pattern baldness” and “female pattern hair loss.”